 I just returned from a barn where I expected to be dropping panels to do some major flocking adjustments.
 The comments from the riders that led to this barn call were dire.
-One saddle was sliding forward and the the other rider was being launched from her saddle in the canter.
-I scheduled about two […]
+One saddle was sliding forward and the other rider was being launched from her saddle in the canter.
+I scheduled about two hours […]

 Author Archive | saddle99

 These are probably the words I hear most… period.
 And I will not dispute that your trainer has told you that however… MY STORY: My trainer said that the beautiful saddle that I bought fit my horse.
 For a while, we were all (including my horse) thrilled.
 In the course of a few weeks, my […]

 I have to laugh… just a little.
 Internationally famous horse-rider team nails a competition, it is posted on You Tube, and everyone rushes to buy the saddle that sponsors the rider.
 Here’s the thing… EVERY saddle company sponsors riders for exactly this response but are you really getting what the sponsored rider has?
 Yes, it may […]

 I am always striving to say what is so important for horses about saddle fit in a way that will resonate with people.
 Tight shoes analogy is getting a little old and most of our feet change slowly… so that one is going by the wayside.
 I have been thinking about Arnold… yes, aaaahhhnald… you […]

 Believe it or not, this is one of my hardest questions.
 As a client, you have most likely identified a need or a problem with saddles, you have sought me out, and you have called.
 “Freckles” has had very little input in this decision or process.
 Here is how I approach this conundrum: I come into […]

 Tree vs. Treeless Saddles and Rider Pressure: Objective Study Performed at Michigan State University